AltmannPeter/wallet-etsi/docs/topic-g.md

 > [Wallet users] should be empowered to securely request, select, combine, store, delete, share and present data related to their identity [...] while enabling selective disclosure of personal data. [...] aiming towards the highest level of security, privacy, user convenience [...].

-Note both the functional requirements and the expectation of strong privacy guarantees.
-Where design tensions exist between privacy and e.g., user convenience, a ZKP solution should prioritize privacy (solutions for other prioritizations).
-Users may need to tolerate e.g., increased latency in exchange for stronger privacy protections.
+Note the emphasis on both functional requirements and strong privacy guarantees.
+[Section 4.1](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/discussion-topics/g-zero-knowledge-proof.md#41-expectations-from-zkp-systems) clarifies that while some privacy properties can be achieved via non-ZKP mechanisms (e.g., selective disclosure via hashes, unlinkability via batch issuance), certain privacy properties can only be ensured through ZKPs.
+This positions ZKPs as essential for the most advanced privacy needs, where simpler alternatives fall short, and may even simplify protocols overall.

 [Section 1 Article 5a](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202401183#sct_1) lists functional requirements that a wallet must allow users to do.
 Several requirements have strong privacy expectations and/or implications: